jpinna99/dnd-character-builder/AB_campaign_notes.md

 # 8/22/2025 Notes
 We go down the Old Tunnel.
-We fight two swarms of rats!!!
-Ewww...
+We fight two swarms of rats (ewww...)!!!
 We are then ambushed by two cultists and several kobolds.
 We take 1 cultist captive (who has a chevron tattoo).
 We decide to take the prisoner to the Roaches before Governor Nighthill.
 We and the Roaches interrogate the prisoner and learn they are trying to gather a horde for their Queen (presumably Tiamat).